Chloe Sullivan: Role in Smallville

-Introduced in the series pilot, Chloe spends much of her time helping her best friend Clark Kent (Tom Welling) investigating random mutant citizens of Smallville.
+Introduced in the series pilot, Chloe spends much of her time helping her best friend Clark Kent (Tom Welling) investigating the mutant citizens of Smallville.
 These individuals develop special abilities caused by the meteor rocks that fell to Smallville in 1989, and use them to commit crimes.
 It is established at the start of the first season that Chloe is an aspiring journalist and the editor of the school newspaper The Torch.
 Her journalistic curiosity—always wanting to "expose falsehoods" and "know the truth"—causes tension with her friends, especially when she is digging into Clark's past in the season two episode "Lineage".
 In the early seasons, Chloe hides the fact that she is deeply in love with Clark, although the feeling is not reciprocated; she confesses her love to Clark in season two's "Fever" while he is sick and unconscious, but to her dismay he calls out Lana Lang's name in his delirium.
 Her feelings and frustration for Clark get in the way of her better judgment as she betrays his trust in the season two finale, after witnessing him and Lana Lang (Kristin Kreuk) sharing a kiss in his barn, and agrees to uncover information on Clark for Lionel Luthor (John Glover) in exchange for a job at the Daily Planet.

 Chloe and Clark patch their relationship in the season three episode "Whisper", after Clark discovers that she has been helping Lionel.
 When Chloe stops her investigation, Lionel not only has her blacklisted from the Daily Planet, but also fires her father from LuthorCorp.
 In season three's "Forsaken", Chloe decides to assist Lex Luthor (Michael Rosenbaum), Lionel's estranged son, with getting Lionel arrested for the past murder of Lex's grandparents; Chloe's hope is to get out from under Lionel's control.
-In the season three finale, the FBI place Chloe and her father in a safehouse in waiting for Lionel's trial; unfortunately, the safe-house explodes once Chloe and her father enter and they are presumed dead.
+In the season three finale, the FBI place Chloe and her father in a safehouse in waiting for Lionel's trial, but the safe-house explodes once Chloe and her father enter and they are presumed dead.
 This prompts Chloe's maternal cousin Lois Lane (Erica Durance) to come to Smallville to investigate Chloe's death in the fourth season premiere.
 In season four's "Gone", Clark and Lois team-up and discover that Lex's security team had found the explosives in the safehouse and absconded Chloe and her father to safety before the bomb detonated, and that he has been hiding her ever since.
 After Chloe's testimony in the same episode, Lionel is convicted of murder and sentenced to life imprisonment.
 In the season four episode "Pariah", Chloe discovers Clark's secret when Clark's ostracized girlfriend Alicia Baker (Sarah Carter) decides that his secret needs to be exposed to the world in order for him to finally accept who he really is.
 Alicia expects Chloe to write an exposé about Clark, but Chloe decides that Clark kept his secret for a reason and decides not to write the story instead.